 Have you suffered the trauma and pain of a dog bite?
-The team at Zirkin & Schmerling Law is here to help you by answering common questions about Maryland Dog bite injuries, laws, liability, and how you can seek compensation for your damages.
+The team at Zirkin & Schmerling Law is here to help you by answering common questions about Maryland state laws on dangerous dogs, Dog bite injuries, liability for personal injury, and if you are a dog bite victim how you can seek compensation for your damages.

 You can take action after a dog bite and hold the right person responsible.
-If you have additional questions or need insight into your unique situation, please call us 24/7 at 410-356-4455or schedule your free consultation online.
+If you have additional questions or need insight into your unique situation and Maryland laws, please call us 24/7 at 410-356-4455or schedule your free consultation online.

 Dog Bite FAQ